azusaaz/Chatty/README.md

 ## Functions
 - Multiple User can do real time online chat through a page.
 - Users can set or change their user name.
-- Posted image urls(http:// or https:// with a file extension .jpg, png, or gif) are rendered as the images.
+- Posted image urls(http:// or https:// with a file extension (.jpg, .png, or .gif) are rendered as the image.
+(In some cases, image url doesn't have any file extension.
+You can add either matching one (.jpg, .png, or .gif) manually to use the url.)

 <caption>&nbsp;Input example</caption>
 <img src="https://github.com/azusaaz/Chatty/blob/master/docs/ex.png" width ="450px"/>